react-page/react-page/README.md

 We run the [Wikipedia for learning](https://de.serlo.org) for close to a decade now - and used the lessons learned to enrich the Open Source Community with a technology that improves the state of content creation on the web.

-The ORY Editor is different, because it allows you to build responsive layouts.
-All content is represented by a JSON object and as no HTML is used, you won't have to worry about HTML input sanitation or XSS attacks.
-You can extend functionality and design by writing React components against a small and clear API.
-Your content is no longer a snapshot, it is a replayable state machine with deltas.
-We built the ORY Editor with state of the art technology and development principles - it's test driven, user experience centered, and cloud native.
+Key features of the ORY Editor are as followed.

+* Content is represented as a JSON state.
+HTML purification / sanitation is no longer required and content-based XSS attacks are much less likely.
+* The content state is transformed using [redux](https://github.com/reactjs/redux) and all transformations are well tested.
+* Transformations can be replayed at any time.
+Each key press is a state transform.
+This allows collaborative editing, global undo/redo and other wizardry.
+* Include custom, dynamic components by using the React Plugin API ([example](examples/single-page-site/src/plugins/parallax)) for both content and layout.
+* Adapt layout behaviour to your use case *(in development)*

 ## Quickstart